 Oct 072017

-I saw a job opening for World Travel Coordinator for Ponte Travels in Seattle, WA, on Indeed.com.
+I saw a job on Indeed.com for a Chocolate Quality and Compliance Manager for Rocky Mountain Chocolates in Durango, CO.
 Here is my cover letter:

 Share